We are a non-religious non-profit working for all sectors of Canadian society.

 Why civic religious literacy matters

 Civic religious literacy is not just content-knowledge.
 It is a set of skills that can address the root problems of misunderstanding, lack of knowledge, or prejudice that leads to religious discrimination, religious bullying, and hate in Canada.

 Specific statistical details vary by province and region, but hate crimes motivated by religion is of particular concern in Canada’s two largest cities of Toronto and Montreal.

-The number of police-reported hate crimes based on religion are very high, even though researchers and law enforcement know that the willingness to report hate crimes is low.
+The number of police-reported hate crimes based on religion has been very high, even though researchers and law enforcement know that the willingness to report hate crimes is low.
 So, we know this data is just the tip of the iceberg.

 Additionally, our work responds to four practical needs across Canada today: